Rudolf Spielmann: Career

 Like many of his contemporaries, including Lasker, Tarrasch, Rubinstein, and Alekhine, Spielmann suffered greatly thanks to the turmoil that afflicted Europe starting in 1914.
 His post-WWI tournament performances were more inconsistent than in the prewar period; although he continued to win brilliant victories, he also lost many games in disastrous fashion.
 In 1934, Spielmann fled Vienna due to rising pro-Nazi sympathies in the city and moved to the Netherlands.
 In 1938, he went to Prague to be with his brother Leopold, but the German army occupied Czechoslovakia only a few months later.
-Leopold Spielmann was arrested and died in a concentration camp a few years later.
-One of their sisters also perished in a camp, the other survived the war, but never recovered mentally from the ordeal of it and ended up committing suicide.
+Leopold Spielmann was arrested, deported to the Flossenbürg concentration camp and died in the Theresienstadt Ghetto a few years later (though Leopold's daughters Lilly and Ilse fled successfully to England in 1939).
+One of their sisters, Irma, also perished in a camp; the other, Jenny, survived the war, but never recovered mentally from the ordeal and killed herself in 1964.

 Spielmann managed to flee to Sweden with the help of a friend.
 He hoped to eventually reach England or the United States, and toiled hard to earn money for the overseas passage by playing exhibition matches, writing chess columns, and a book titled "Memories of a Chess Master".
 However, WWII was raging and some members of the Swedish Chess Federation held Nazi sympathies and disliked the Jewish Spielmann.
 "Memories of a Chess Master" was repeatedly delayed and never reached the press.
 Spielmann became steadily more withdrawn and depressed, and one day in August 1942, he locked himself in his Stockholm apartment and did not emerge for a week.
 On August 20, neighbors summoned police to check on him.
 They entered the apartment and found Spielmann dead.
 The official cause of death was ischemic heart disease, but it has been claimed that he intentionally starved himself.
 He was buried in Stockholm, his tombstone reading "Rastlös flykting, hårt slagen av ödet" ("A fugitive without rest, struck hard by fate").

+Legacy

+Some chess openings are named after Spielmann, such as the Spielmann-Indian, beginning 1.d4 Nf6 2.Nf3 c5.
+It has many similarities to the Benoni Defence, but allows White to play Nc3 in front of the c-pawn, rather than committing c4 as in standard Benonis.

 Results versus Capablanca

-Spielmann was one of few players to have an even score (+2−2=8) against Capablanca, one of an even fewer number to win more than one game against him, and the only player to fulfill both of those.
+Spielmann was one of only a few players to have an even score (+2−2=8) against Capablanca, one of an even smaller number to achieve more than one win against him, and the only player to fulfill both of those.
 Both of Spielmann's wins came shortly after Alekhine dethroned Capablanca as World Champion in 1927: at Bad Kissingen 1928 and Karlsbad 1929.
 The latter tournament is generally regarded as his best tournament result, as he scored 14½ out of 21, tied for second with Capablanca, a half point behind Aron Nimzowitsch.
 Here is one of Spielmann's wins: